-Several thousand people have gathered in Christchurch this afternoon to protest the demolition of the city's Anglican cathedral.
+Several thousand people have gathered in Christchurch this afternoon to

 The protest rally began in Cranmer Square and saw past and present civic leaders, MPs and other high profile Christchurch residents calling on the Anglican Church to immediately halt demolition work on the quake-damaged Cathedral.